ln-markets/docs.lnmarkets.com/src/step/README.md

 ## Withdraw funds to your wallet

-Click on the button Deposit on the lower left hand corner and choose the amount you want to deposit to your account.
+Click on the button Withdraw on the lower left hand corner and choose the amount you want to deposit to your account.

 <img :src="$withBase('/assets/withdraw.png')" alt="withdraw">